eventide-project/component-host/README.md

 Inside your component, define a _start script_.
 In this context, a start script merely consists of ruby code that starts a particular actor or assembly of actors.
 An example of an actor would be a consumer.

-Suppose a component would need two consumers running: one for all commands, and another for all events.
-The following start up script will start both consumers:
+Suppose a component would need two consumers running.
+For example: one for a command stream and one for an event stream.
+The following script starts both consumers:

 ```ruby
 # lib/some_component/start.rb